fullstack-hy2020/fullstack-hy2020.github.io/src/content/13/en/part13a.md

 heroku run psql -h <host-of-postgres-addon> -p 5432 -U <username> <dbname> -a <app-name>
 ```

-After entering the password, let's try the main psql command _\d_, which tells you the contents of the database:
+The commands asks the password and opens the psql console:

 ```bash
 Password for user <username>: